Sir Brooke Boothby, 6th Baronet

-Sir Brooke Boothby, 6th Baronet (3 June 174423 January 1824) was a British linguist, translator, poet and landowner, based in Derbyshire, England.
+Sir Brooke Boothby, 6th Baronet (3 June 1744 – 23 January 1824) was a British linguist, translator, poet and landowner, based in Derbyshire, England.
 He was part of the intellectual and literary circle of Lichfield, which included Anna Seward and Erasmus Darwin.
-In 1766 he welcomed the philosopher Jean-Jacques Rousseau to Ashbourne circles, after Rousseau's short stay in London with Hume.
-Ten years later, in 1776, Boothby visited Rousseau in Paris, and was given the manuscript of the first part of Rousseau's three-part autobiographic Confessions.
-Boothby translated the manuscript and published it in Lichfield in 1780 after the author's death, and donated the document to the British Library in 1781.
+In 1766, he welcomed the philosopher Jean-Jacques Rousseau to Ashbourne circles, after Rousseau's short stay in London with Hume.
+Ten years later, in 1776, Boothby visited Rousseau in Paris, and he was given the manuscript of the first part of Rousseau's three-part autobiographic Rousseau Judge of Jean-Jacques.
+Boothby published it in Lichfield in 1780 after the author's death and donated the document to the British Museum in 1781.
+It is now in the British Library (Add MS 4925).

 The well-known portrait of Boothby by Joseph Wright of Derby, from 1781, shows him reclining in a wooded glade with a book carrying on its cover simply the name Rousseau, indicating Boothby's admiration and promotion of the writer and his work generally.

-Several portraits were also made of Boothby's daughter, —by Henry Fuseli and Joshua Reynolds and in sculpture by Thomas Banks.
-She died young, and was the subject of a book of poetry by her grieving father.
+Several portraits were also made of Boothby's daughter, Penelope—by Henry Fuseli and Joshua Reynolds and in sculpture by Thomas Banks.
+She died young and was the subject of a book of poetry by her grieving father.